-What are Summer Nutrition Programs?
-Summer Nutrition Programs, the Summer Food Service Program (SFSP) and Seamless Summer Option (SSO), offer free nutritious meals and educational enrichment to children and teens ages 18 and younger when school is out.
-Summer Nutrition Programs are typically located in economically distressed areas to serve the most food-insecure vulnerable students.
+What are SUN (Summer Nutrition) Programs?
+SUN (Summer Nutrition) Programs offer free nutritious meals and educational enrichment to youth 18 and under when school is out.
+Through SUN Meals Programs, youth 18 and under can enjoy meals together at school and community sites.
+In some rural areas, SUN Meals To-Go may be available for pick-up or delivery.
+NC SUN Meals Programs are typically located in economically distressed areas to serve the most food-insecure vulnerable students.
 Meal sites may be located at schools, public housing centers, playgrounds, camps, parks, medical centers, faith-based facilities, libraries, and other locations.
-Registration and ID are not required.

-NC Summer Nutrition Programs are administered by the NC Department of Public Instruction (NCDPI), with federal assistance from the United States Department of Agriculture (USDA).
+NC SUN Meals Programs are administered by the NC Department of Public Instruction (NCDPI), with federal assistance from the United States Department of Agriculture (USDA).
 Learn more at summermeals4nckids.org.